Minilay/SuperHexagonClone/README.md

 Clone of [superhexagon](https://store.steampowered.com/app/221640/Super_Hexagon/).

-- Made without sprites.
-All sprites are made through Mesh Rendererrer that is generated real time.
+- **Made without sprites**.
+All sprites are made through Mesh Rendererrer that is generated in real time using script.

-- Made without colliders.
-All collisions calculated on run time.
+- **Made without colliders**.
+All collisions are calculated on run time.

 Use arrow keys or A/D to move.